 Children who suffer from an anxiety disorder experience fear, nervousness, and shyness.
 They start to avoid places and activities.
 We have all seen the child at daycare or school sobbing uncontrollably and attached to their parent’s ankle!
 Some children are quiet and reserved.
 They never cause a scene and are highly compliant with teachers.
 Other children are targets of bullies, constantly seeking approval and trying to fit in.
 What does all of this mean?
 If my child acts like this, is my child okay?

 That’s a difficult question.
 And will most likely need to be evaluated by a professional.
 Fortunately, there are many options.
-Schools have psychologists on staff to help assess any barriers to education including emotional concerns.
+Schools have psychologists on staff to help assess educational barriers, including emotional concerns.
 Your pediatrician is also a great resource.
-Lastly, there are child and adolescent therapists who can help evaluate your child’s needs.
+Lastly, child and adolescent therapists can help evaluate your child’s needs.
 They can also provide a therapeutic framework to help you and your child move through this emotional time.

 Childhood Anxiety and Other Issues

 The good news is that doctors and therapists today understand anxiety disorders better than ever before.
-And with treatment, can help kids feel better.
-When treating anxiety in counseling sessions there are many different therapeutic interventions that can be used.
+And with treatment can help kids feel better.
+When treating anxiety in counseling sessions, many different therapeutic interventions can be used.
 Cognitive Behavioral Therapy (CBT) is a widely used intervention.
-In CBT, kids try out new ways to think and act in situations that can cause anxiety, and to manage and deal with stress.
+In CBT, kids try out new ways to think and act in situations that can cause anxiety and to manage and deal with stress.
 They are taught ways to stop the negative patterns of thinking and interacting.
 And to put healthy, empowering interventions into place.
-The therapist provides support and guidance and teaches new coping skills, such as relaxation techniques or breathing exercises.
+The therapist provides support and guidance and teaches new coping skills like relaxation techniques or breathing exercises.
 Also, social skills can be taught to kids who struggle with shyness.
-And there are many different activities that can help build confidence in a child.
+And many different activities can help build confidence in a child.

 Ask for Help with Childhood Anxiety